-On Tuesday 30th January, the senior water managers of the RPS Water business held an AMP7 workshop in Birmingham, UK to discuss OFWAT’s recently announced leakage commitments for the new AMP cycle between 2020–2025.
+On Tuesday 30th January, our senior water managers of the RPS Water business held an AMP7 workshop in Birmingham, UK to discuss OFWAT’s recently announced leakage commitments for the new AMP cycle between 2020–2025.

 In its final methodology for the PR19 Price Review report, OFWAT defined its ambitious leakage commitments to include a 15% reduction by 2025, and upper quartile performance on leakage per property per day throughout the 2020-25 period.